Company of Heroes: Tales of Valor: Reception

 The reception of Company of Heroes: Tales of Valor was mixed.
 Many reviewers were confused as to what the game had to offer.
-Most of the reviewers appeared to brand the game as average and gave it a rating of around 70%, citing that the game had some interesting features and game play modes, but only a short campaign and no new armies to command.
+Most of the reviewers appeared to brand the game as average and gave it a rating of around 70%, citing that the game had some interesting features and gameplay modes, but only a short campaign and no new armies to command.